 But the overseers notice very well, if the rowers no longer come after and you have to "help" with the whip, so that they will faster work, that is the "STC-part" of the tube.

-The tube compares the feedback signal from the power amp output to its own signal input, but "forgets" its own produced errors and their correction.
-This remains in a control signal, which represents only the deviations between audio frequency input and output stage output minus its own produced error (K2 harmonic distortion).
-And as the power transistor output stage is not as fast as a tube in the slew rate, the transistors will be hidden with the whip to speed them up.
+The tube compares the feedback signal from the semiconductor power amp output to its own signal input, but "forgets" its own produced errors and their correction.
+This remains in a control signal, which represents only the deviations between semiconductor audio input and output stage minus its own produced error (K2 harmonic distortion).
+And as the semconductor power output stage is not as fast as a tube in the slew rate, the transistors will be hidden with the whip to speed them up.

 The output stage input signal is mixed with "whip strokes" in the form of needle pulses to approximate the slew rate of the output signal to that of the input signal.
 It is almost unbelievable to see this effect with a square wave input; and who presented it for the first time on an oscilloscope, rather believes in a measurement error.
 The output signal for the speaker really looks almost too "perfect"; and once you turn off the STC correction, you can see that the power amp is "slower" and the edges of the rectangle are flatter.
 Not only for this reason, such an STC power amp sound is incredibly dynamic and "fast".

 But such a "signal treatment" also has (like secretive) disadvantages: These needles also consume energy from the power supply and what if the power supply can not deliver anymore, let's say "power of the oarsmen is in the end despite whipping blows"?
 Then it looks like in the movie:

 The rowers break down because they can not give more power anymore and all runs completely out of rhythm.